-Our Supplier Speak Up service is available to any supplier, contractor, or consultant, as well as their relatives and dependants, which provides goods or services to the Woolworths Group in Australia or overseas.
-This group is referred to as 'you' in this policy.
+The Woolworths supplier Speak Up Program is available to any current or former supplier, contractor (including workers, trolley collectors, and cleaners), or consultant, as well as their relatives and dependants, which provides goods or services to the Woolworths Group Limited (and its wholly and majority owned and controlled entities) (Woolworths Group) anywhere in the world (referred to as 'you' and 'your').
+In addition, affected community members can also raise concerns regarding human rights issues in our supply chain.